-Eva Mozes Kor is a survivor of the Holocaust, forgiveness advocate, and public speaker.
-Powered by a never-give-up attitude, Eva has emerged from a trauma-filled childhood as a brilliant example of the human spirit's power to overcome.
-She is a community leader, champion of human rights, and tireless educator.
+Eva Mozes Kor died on July 4th, 2019.
+She was a survivor of the Holocaust, forgiveness advocate, and public speaker.
+Powered by a never-give-up attitude, Eva emerged from a trauma-filled childhood as a brilliant example of the human spirit's power to overcome.
+She was a community leader, champion of human rights, and tireless educator.

 Eva Mozes was born in 1934 in the tiny village of Portz, Romania.
 Through the first four years of Eva's education, she and Miriam attended a one-room schoolhouse.
 Eva's father, Alexander and mother, Jaffa had four girls: Edit, Aliz, and the twins Eva and Miriam.
 Though the Mozes family enjoyed a comfortable if rustic living as landowners and farmers, the family lived under the spectre of the Nazi takeover of Germany and the everyday experience of prejudice against the Jews.